-This department is responsible for the enforcement of state and federal animal health laws and regulations designed to protect animal health through control of endemic, foreign, and emerging diseases.
-The programs regulate testing and movement of livestock and poultry; provide oversight of public auction markets, livestock sales and exhibitions to ensure animal disease traceability; and administer the SC Ag-Watch program, which promotes basic animal disease prevention practices, disease threat awareness, and best management practices for SC livestock and poultry producers.
+This department is responsible for the enforcement of state and federal animal health laws and regulations that protect animal health through control of endemic, foreign, and emerging diseases.
+Animal Health Programs regulate animal disease surveillance testing and movement of livestock and poultry; provide oversight of public auction markets, livestock sales and exhibitions to ensure animal disease traceability; and administer the SC Ag-Watch program, which promotes basic animal disease prevention practices, disease threat awareness, and best management practices for SC livestock and poultry producers.
 Animal Health Programs staff also have responsibility for coordination of state animal emergency response planning for animal disease incidents and natural/man-made disasters.